0100-0100/LLM_Chat_Bot_App/README.md

 ```

 ## Executing project:
-### Run the project locally by running the ./run.sh script or running the command:
+You can now run the project locally by running the ./run.sh script or running the command:
 ```bash
 chainlit run ___/app.py -w
 ```

+## Addendum
 Many improvements can be added to the whole project but is intended to be a base for new projects that need to have chatbot like interactions with the user.